Emma Watson: Public image

+Business ventures

+In April 2023, Watson, along with her brother Alex, who founded the idea, launched Renais, a sustainable gin brand.
+The gin is made from recycled skin grapes and is certified carbon neutral.
+The Watsons were inspired by their childhood in France and their father Chris Watson's wine business.
+The name Renais comes from the French word meaning "rebirth" and the gin is an ode to the Chablis wine region.

+In September 2023, Watson and her brother won the Soho House Award for "Breakthrough Entrepreneur" for Renais.
+In January 2025, it was reported that the company raised $6 million for investment.

 Personal life

-In a 2019 interview, Watson stated she divides her time between London and New York City.
-She refuses to publicly discuss her romantic relationships, stating, "I can't talk about my boyfriend in an interview and then expect people not to take paparazzi pictures of me walking around outside my home.
-You can't have it both ways."
-She began a relationship with American businessman Leo Robinton in 2019; they split in 2021, at which point she became linked to Brandon Green, son of controversial billionaire Sir Philip Green.

-When asked about her faith in 2014, Watson described herself as a spiritual universalist.
+When asked about her religious beliefs in 2014, Watson described herself as a spiritual universalist.
 In February 2016, Watson was appointed visiting fellow at Lady Margaret Hall, Oxford University.

+In 2019, she described herself as single with the self-coined phrase "self-partnered".

 On coping with intense fame from a young age, she has said that remaining rooted in her own identity helped her eventually "find peace".
 In 2013, she had become certified to teach yoga and meditation.
 As part of this certification, she attended a week-long meditation course at a Canadian facility, in which residents are not allowed to speak, in order "to figure out how to be at home with myself".
 Regarding her meditation training, she stated in an interview with Elle Australia that an uncertain future meant finding "a way to always feel safe and at home within myself.
 Because I can never rely on a physical place."

+Driving offences

+On 16 July 2025, Watson received a six-month driving ban after a speed camera recorded her travelling at 38 mph in a 30 mph zone in Oxford on the evening of 31 July 2024.
+She was ordered to pay a total of £1,044 to High Wycombe Magistrates' Court and given three penalty points following a five-minute hearing which she did not attend.
+The ban followed three previous speeding offences that had resulted in nine points on her licence and a separate incident on 6 February 2024 in which her Audi S3 was towed after being parked obstructively for nearly four hours outside a Stratford-upon-Avon pub.